Fort Magsaysay: Description

-Fort Magsaysay can be reached through the Bangad-Fort Magsaysay Road or through the Sta.
-Rosa-Fort Magsasay Road.
+Fort Magsaysay can be reached through the Bangad–Fort Magsaysay Road or through the Santa Rosa–Fort Magsaysay Road.

 The original 73,000-hectare military reservation has been reduced to 35,000 hectares after seven presidential proclamations.
 Despite this reduction, the sprawling base reaches all the way to the Pacific Ocean, over the Sierra Madre Mountains, with 12 kilometers of coastline.

 Fort Magsaysay is also the only Philippine Army base that boast its own runway, apron, aircraft maintenance, and air control facilities.
 The Philippine Army operates Cessna CE172 Skyhawk and CE421 from Fort Magsaysay.